hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/vpclattice_access_log_subscription.html.markdown

 * `id` - ID of the access log subscription.
 * `arn` - Amazon Resource Name (ARN) of the access log subscription.
-* `resourceIdentifier` - ID of the service network or service.
 * `resourceArn` - Amazon Resource Name (ARN) of the service network or service.
-* `destinationArn` - Amazon Resource Name (ARN) of the log destination.

 ## Import